 Capital Projects Fund: The Capital Projects Fund is used to account for all financial resources related to future capital acquisitions and major capital replacements.
-This fund is designated by management as a major fund for public interest purposes.

 Enterprise funds: The District reports the following enterprise funds:

 Major enterprise funds

 Healey Center Fund: This fund accounts for the activities of the District's skilled nursing facility, the Edward J. Healey Rehabilitation and Nursing Center (the Healey Center).
 The Healey Center is licensed by AHCA as a skilled nursing facility providing care to Medicare, Medicaid and private-pay residents of Palm Beach County.
 The Healey Center has provided services since 1913 and has been administered by the District since 1995.